 The Moon During The Perseids

-Those viewing Perseids earlier in the month and during the lead up to the peak evening will experience a lot of moonlight due to the Full Moon on the 3rd.
-As the nights progress this will become less of a problem.
-Perseid meteors are usually very bright and all but the faintest can be seen in moonlight.
+Those viewing Perseids earlier in the month and during the lead up to the peak evening will also experience darker skies due to the absence of a bright Moon.

 What is a Meteor Shower?